Showtime for Kāpiti's Te Raukura performing arts centre

 "Te Raukura's development has been a significant project with wide community involvement and council is pleased to have been able to support it by contributing $1.6 million to the construction."

-Te Raukura manager Sonia Hardie has been working on a world-class opening season while programming a years' worth of events into the calendar.
+Te Raukura manager Sonia Hardie has been working on a world-class opening season while programming a year's worth of events into the calendar.

 "I'm really looking forward to the opening, but also looking forward to it being over so we can get on with it and start getting into the groove of it.